Rsge/learning-linux/chapter/01-intro.md

 The shell provides some basic [built-in commands](03-basic-terminal.md#shell-builtin-commands), but most of the shell commands in use are not built into the shell.
 Many **vital shell utilities** such as copy ` $ cp `, remove ` $ rm ` and list ` $ ls ` come as part of the [GNU Core Utilities package](https://en.wikipedia.org/wiki/List_of_GNU_Core_Utilities_commands).
 A GNU/Linux system would not function without these critical utilities.

-### Graphical server
+### Base systems of the graphical user interface

+The graphical user interface is run using a **display protocol**.
+The two main ones are the "old and reliable" **X11** and the newer **Wayland**, which still has a few smaller issues, but is by now becoming the new standard.
+When using X11, a **display server** is also needed, with X.Org being the reference implementation, but other implementations exist, such as TinyX for embedded systems.

+The actual windows on the screen are managed by something called a **window manager** for X11 or a **Wayland compositor** for Wayland.
+This is, in short, because for Wayland, the jobs of the display server and the window manager are done by the same program.
+Most desktop environments have their own versions of these named the same between X11 and Wayland.
+Examples are KWin (for KDE Plasma), Mutter (for Gnome), Muffin (for Cinnamon), Hyprland, or Weston.

+There are **three types** of window managers / Wayland compositors:
+* **Stacking:** These provide the "default" experience of windows that can be "stacked" on a desktop as e.g. in MS Windows.
+They can be used with the mouse and the keyboard.
+* **Tiling:** This means no windows overlap and each new window’s position as well as size changes in other open windows are automatically done according to set rules.
+These are primarily used with the keyboard.
+* **Dynamic:** These allow switching between stacking and tiling.

-The graphical system is run by a **graphical server** (typically X.Org, Mutter, or KWin), which interfaces with your video card, monitor, mouse, and other devices.
-The graphical server does not provide the full desktop environment, just a graphical system that desktop environments and toolkits can build on top of.
+These systems don’t provide the full desktop environment, just a basis for the graphical user interface that desktop environments and toolkits can build on top of.
+Though some tiling systems don’t necessarily need a desktop environment to be used.

-> **Wayland** and **X11** are display server protocol standards.
+> [!NOTE]
+> **Weston** was the reference implementation of a compositor for Wayland, but isn’t anymore, because of emerging feature differences.
+It doesn’t exist for X11.
 >
-> **X.Org** is the most widely used server compositor that implements X11.
-Over time there have been other implementations such as TinyX for embedded systems.
->
-> **Weston** is an reference server compositor that implements Wayland.
-However various desktop environments have their own Wayland-based compositors instead of using Weston, such as GNOME has **Mutter**, and KDE Plasma has **KWin**.
+> **Hyprland** is a tiling Wayland compositor <small>(well, [technically](https://xkcd.com/1475/) a dynamic one)</small> and also isn’t available for X11.

 ### Widget toolkit